n-zer/nova/README.md

 Here we start with `nova::start_async`, which doesn't return until `nova::kill_all_workers` is called elsewhere in the program.
 This allows us to use `nova::push`, which returns immediately, rather than `nova::call`.

 If we had changed only those two calls, the program would run `NextJob` and `JobWithParam` in parallel then continue to run indefinitely in an idle state.
-To get `nova::kill_all_workers` to run once both `NextJob` and `JobWithParam` have finished we need to use a `dependency_token`, which takes a **runnable** object and calls it once all copies of the token are destroyed.
+To get `nova::kill_all_workers` to run once both `NextJob` and `JobWithParam` have finished we need to use a `nova::dependency_token`, which takes a **runnable** object and calls it once all copies of the token are destroyed.

 Because `InitialJob`, `NextJob`, and `JobWithParam` all have a copy of `dt`, `nova::kill_all_workers` will only run once all three of those functions have returned, at which point `nova::start_async` will also return and the program will end.